 Welding will actually destroy the powder coating in the direct weld area and in the surrounding area.

-A lot of the products we make get powder coated at my weld shop and to me it almost produce a harsher toxic fume than paint.
+A lot of the products we make get powder coated at my weld shop and to me, it almost produces a harsher toxic fume than paint.
 Again you’ll want to avoid the fumes in all cases.

 Quick Tip: One way to do this is to run a small fan on to the side to help direct the fumes away from you.
 You don’t want to put it directly on the weld as this will push the shielding gas off of your weld.